-‘Teen Mom 2’s Kailyn Lowry Working Things Out With Baby Daddy
+‘Teen Mom 2’s’ Kailyn Lowry Working Things Out With Baby Daddy

-Kailyn Lowry may have kept fans in the dark as to the paternity of her third baby, but a source has confirmed that the pair are working on repairing their relationship and starting off the child’s life as a couple.
+Kailyn Lowry might have kept fans in the dark as to the paternity of her third baby, but a source has confirmed that the pair are working on repairing their relationship and starting off the child’s life as a couple.

-Previously, Kailyn Lowry was incredibly tight lipped on his identity, stating that she wasn’t sure how involved he would be in the child’s life.
-As such, he has become a man of mystery, and one that Teen Mom 2 fans have been speculating the identity of since she confirmed her pregnancy.
+Previously, Kailyn Lowry was incredibly tight-lipped on his identity, stating that she wasn’t sure how involved he would be in the child’s life.
+As such, he has become a man of mystery, one that Teen Mom 2 fans have been speculating the identity of since she confirmed her pregnancy.

 An insider revealed that the pair are working on getting back together.